 St. Andrew’s would like to join with the wider community in observing this tradition, though not in the sacrifice of a poor sheep!

 Rather a collection is being made in church over the next few Sundays by means of a retiring collection, and the proceeds given to those less fortunate than ourselves.
-We plan to support the Special Needs School in Karakum near Kyrenia – some of you may know it as the Gingerbread House on the road east out of the city.
+We plan to support the Special Needs Centre in Karakum near Kyrenia

 If you would like to support this worthy cause you can do so in several ways: